-SNB Returns to Quarterly Profit Thanks to Swiss Franc Weakness - SWI swissinfo.ch
+SNB returns to quarterly profit thanks to Swiss franc weakness - SWI swissinfo.ch

-(Bloomberg) — The Swiss National Bank returned to a quarterly profit because of the weakness of the franc, potentially helping officials to rebuild the central bank’s depleted capital base.
+The Swiss National Bank (SNB) returned to a quarterly profit because of the weakness of the Swiss franc, potentially helping officials to rebuild the central bank’s depleted capital base.

-The Zurich-based institution notched up a gain of 58.8 billion francs ($64 billion) in the first quarter, according to a statement on Thursday.
+The Zurich-based institution notched up a gain of CHF58.8 billion ($64 billion) in the first quarter, according to a statement on Thursday.
 That’s the strongest start to the year on record.

-Swiss franc positions yielded a loss of 2.4 billion francs, mainly because it had to pay interest on deposits of commercial banks.

-SNB Vice President Martin Schlegel — the frontrunner to succeed Thomas Jordan at the institution’s helm — said this month that officials must prioritize rebuilding capital over delivering dividends.
+SNB Vice President Martin Schlegel – the frontrunner to succeed Thomas Jordan at the institution’s helm – said this month that officials must prioritise rebuilding capital over delivering dividends.

-Economists at UBS had predicted a profit in a range of 50 to 60 billion francs, fueled by the franc’s decline and the performance of SNB’s stock and gold holdings.
-Such a result would significantly exceed the last quarterly record of 39 billion francs, they said.
+Economists at UBS had predicted a profit in a range of CHF50-60 billion, fuelled by the franc’s decline and the performance of SNB’s stock and gold holdings.
+Such a result would significantly exceed the last quarterly record of CHF39 billion, they said.

 The earnings will be a likely topic at the central bank’s annual shareholder meeting on Friday in Bern.